QuentinRa/blog.quentinra.dev/proj/project-management/index.md

 There are usually two kinds of meetings

 * **periodic meetings**: with the rest of the team, to summarize what's done and what's need to be done
 * **steering meeting** (``réunion de pilotage``): with the client, usually, each month to check what you are doing.

-For a meeting, you will usually have to write (or read) a minutes of meeting (``Compte Rendu``) which may look like this in French
+For a meeting, you will usually have to write (or read) the minutes of meeting (``Compte Rendu``) which may look like this in French

 ![minutes of meeting in French](tools/images/cr.png)

-The daily order/schedule (``ordre du jour/agenda``)
-is listing who will talk in the meeting, along with how much time and the subject.
+The daily order/schedule (``ordre du jour/agenda``) is listing who will talk in the meeting, along with how much time and the subject.
 We have a time set for each participant.

 <hr class="sr">

 ## Bugs

 If you are on a small project, you can use a file to store information about your bugs.
 You can make an Excel table with 1 line per bug.

 * give each bug an ID
 * a description of how we can reproduce the bug